Tennessee Civil Rights Attorney in Warren County

 Civil rights don’t stop when you’re pulled over by a police officer or arrested.
 Call the Tennessee civil rights attorneys at our McMinnville office at (931) 473-8405 or contact us online today.

-Constitutional Rights for the Accused
+Protecting the Constitutional Rights of the Accused in Tennessee

 The 4th Amendment and 8th Amendment to the Constitution provide important rights for those accused of crimes and those rights begin before an arrest–or even a stop–is made.
 The 4th Amendment protects against unreasonable search and seizure.
 The 8th Amendment grants protection against cruel and unusual punishment .